-- Determine a suitable transport and logistics system for international trade organisations. - 1.1 Analyse transport and logistics systems to assess potential contribution to the attainment of organisational goals and objectives. - 1.2 Identify transport and logistics needs of all stakeholders. - 1.3 Research and analyse constraints that may impact on transport and logistics systems - 1.4 Identify and analyse operating environment of the transport and logistics systems. - 1.5 Develop transport and logistics strategy in accordance with relevant regulatory and organisational requirements. - 2.
-Develop and implement a transport and logistics system for an international trade organisation. - 2.1 Establish policies, procedures and work practice guidelines to ensure the transport and logistic system is legal, ethical and functional. - 2.2 Determine resource requirements of the transport and logistics system. - 2.3 Establish organisational review and reporting protocols for the transport and logistics system.
+- 1.1 Analyse transport and logistics systems to assess potential contribution to the attainment of organisational goals and objectives. - 1.2 Identify transport and logistics needs of all stakeholders. - 1.3 Research and analyse constraints that may impact on transport and logistics systems. - 1.4 Identify and analyse operating environment of the transport and logistics systems. - 1.5 Develop transport and logistics strategy in accordance with relevant regulatory and organisational requirements. - 2.1 Establish policies, procedures and work practice guidelines to ensure the transport and logistic system is legal, ethical and functional. - 2.2 Determine resource requirements of the transport and logistics system. - 2.3 Establish organisational review and reporting protocols for the transport and logistics system. - 2.4 Plan the implementation of the transport and logistics system in accordance with relevant regulatory and organisational requirements.

-- 2.4 Develop implementation plan for the transport and logistics system in accordance with relevant regulatory and organisational requirements. - 2.5 Implement the transport and logistics plan in the required time period. - 2.6 Establish a local and international receiving and distribution network. - Monitor and evaluate the effectiveness of the transport and logistics system - 3.1 Establish critical success factors and key performance indicators for a transport and logistics system. - 3.2 Establish timelines for the objectives of a transport and logistics system. - 3.3 Implement performance monitoring systems linked to the management information system to monitor and evaluate the effectiveness of the transport and logistics system.
+- 2.5 Implement the transport and logistics plan in the required time period. - 2.6 Establish a local and international receiving and distribution network - 3.
+Monitor and evaluate the effectiveness of the transport and logistics system - 3.1 Establish critical success factors and key performance indicators for a transport and logistics system. - 3.2 Establish timelines for the objectives of a transport and logistics system allowing for operational contingencies. - 3.3 Implement performance monitoring systems linked to the management information system to monitor and evaluate the effectiveness of the transport and logistics system.